-The disclosures detailed in the ICAAP are reviewed and formally adopted by the Board of FCAM, further, the Board of each requisite firm.
+The disclosures detailed in the ICAAP are reviewed and formally adopted by the Group's Executive Management Committee and the Board of FCAM, further, the Board of each requisite firm.

 The Pillar 3 disclosure document is reviewed and approved by the F&C Group Chief Financial Officer, who is also a member of the F&C Group Executive Committee, and the F&C Group Head of Audit Risk and Compliance.
-It is then issued to all applicable firm Boards for review and comment, after which time it is updated onto the F&C Group corporate website.